Free Knit Sand Stitch Dishcloth by Janice Jones, Certified Knitting Instructor from Craft Yarn Council |Published 1-2023, Updated 10-2025

-It also results in a lovely textured fabric that looks like little grains of sand.
-On the right side of the fabric, the specks of sand are visible, but on the wrong side or non-public side, it looks like ribbing.
-Since the right and wrong side are not the same, we call that a non-reversible fabric.
+It also results in a lovely textured fabric.
+Think of small grains of sand catching the light.
+On the right side of the fabric, the specks of sand are visible, but on the wrong side, or the non-public side, it looks like ribbing.
+Since the right and wrong sides are not the same, we call that a non-reversible fabric.

-The sand stitch is easy to make and easy to memorize.
-It is a two-row repeat meaning that there are only two rows of instructions that are repeated for as long as you want your fabric to be.
+The sand stitch is easy to make and memorize.
+It is a two-row repeat, meaning that there are only two rows of instructions that are repeated for as long as you want your fabric to be.

 k = knit